 An articulate adieu: How many among us could have demonstrated the poise, the grace, the eloquence and the gratitude with which Lou Gehrig said goodbye to baseball and the Yankees faithful under devastating conditions?

 On July 4, 1939, Gehrig was 36 years old and just two weeks removed from his diagnosis with ALS, the disease that would eventually bear his name and would soon claim his life.
 "The Iron Horse" was, to that point, not prone to public displays of emotion.
-But the words he uttered in what came to be called the "Luckiest Man" speech linger to this day, and this stands as one of sports' most hallowed moments, as Richard Sandomir wrote for Sports On Earth.
+But the words he uttered in what came to be called the "Luckiest Man" speech linger to this day, and this stands as one of sports' most hallowed moments.

 Booms and blasts: On the same day as Gehrig's speech came one of the better single-day performances in MLB history.
 The Red Sox's Jim Tabor became one of just 13 players all-time to hit two grand slams in one game.
 He did it in the fourth and sixth innings of the nightcap of a doubleheader against the Philadelphia A's, and the second of those slams was an inside-the-park job.